jdunca/jdunca.github.io/_posts/2023-07-31-cleaning-legislation.md

 - Removing all numbers.
 - Removing the word "PART".
 - Replacing words starting with multiple capital letters (like "AExample") to start from the last capital letter (like "Example").
-- Using `str_squish` to collapse and remove any extra whitespace.
+- Using `str_squish()` to collapse and remove any extra whitespace.

-We then use `head(-2)` to remove the last two lines – extraneous formatting from the website and then filter again to remove any empty rows created by multiple line breaks in the legislation and in cases where we removed all the content in a row in the steps above.
+We then use `head(-2)` to remove the last two lines – extraneous formatting from the website and then filter again to remove any empty rows created by multiple line breaks in the original text and in cases where we removed all the content in a row in the steps above.
 Finally, we use `write_delim()` to put each row in the tibble into a line in a .txt file written to the local path in our original .csv file.
 The final part of our for loop prints the name of the file that has just been processed so if there is an error we can see which file caused the problem.

 # Validating the outputs
-Now that we have applied our cleaning script to every version of the legislation, we should take steps to validate the process we used.
+Now that we have applied our cleaning script to every version of the legislation, we should take steps to validate the process.
 In this case I used the `diffr` library to compare the text before and after applying this process.

 We start by create a subset of the versions we cleaned by filtering the the scraped text to versions after the year 2000 and then extracting the oldest and the most recent versions.
 Then we take the 'raw' text from our scrape and write two .txt files in a subdirectory I created called `data/validate`.